LGBTQ culture in Sydney: Events

 The Sydney Gay & Lesbian Mardi Gras festival in Sydney, is attended by hundreds of thousands of people from around Australia and overseas.
 One of the largest such festivals in the world, Mardi Gras is the largest Pride event in Oceania.
 It includes a variety of events such as the Sydney Mardi Gras Parade and Party, Bondi Beach Drag Races, Harbour Party, the academic discussion panel Queer Thinking, Mardi Gras Film Festival, as well as Fair Day, which attracts 70,000 people to Victoria Park, Sydney.

 The Sydney Gay & Lesbian Mardi Gras is one of Australia's biggest tourist drawcards, with the parade and dance party attracting many international and domestic tourists.
 It is New South Wales' second-largest annual event in terms of economic impact, generating an annual income of about A$30 million for the state.

 WorldPride Sydney 2023

-In 2023, Sydney hosted WorldPride, attracting over 500,000 people to the 17-day festival, cementing Sydney as one the world's most prominent and iconic gay cities.
+In 2023, Sydney hosted WorldPride, attracting over 500,000 people to the 17-day festival, cementing Sydney as one of the world's most prominent and iconic gay cities.
 Musical acts included celebrated gay icons, including Kylie Minogue, Charli XCX, Kim Petras, Kelly Rowland, Ava Max, Nicole Scherzinger and Jessica Mauboy.